metamert/mertyjsx/README.md

 - 💬 Ask me about Blockchain and Js
 - 📫 How to reach me: orkun.info
- 2022 Devpost Near Hackathon winner (Best Design)
+- :partying_face: 2022 Devpost Near Hackathon winner (Best Design)